rollins-cms/cms330-spr20/sprint2/project-virt-mem.md

 The compiler partitions the logical view of your program into these respective regions as it creates the format of the executable.
 It also places information regarding the sizes of these regions into the program header of your executable.
 Note that the dynamic regions (stack, heap, uninitialized data) are not actually created until run-time.

-These regions each have their own specific locations in virtual memory.As an example, consider Linux memory management.
+These regions each have their own specific locations in virtual memory.
+As an example, consider Linux memory management.
+The code and data regions are static in size and are created by the operating system at program load time using the information inserted into the program header by the compiler.
+The dynamic regions are created and managed at run-time in response to function calls, system calls and process resource requests.
+Memory management hardware and software cooperate to implement the mapping.
+For example, using a page table, page #2 of the program code might be mapped into frame# 0x400006 of physical memory (we'll learn more about this in the next sprint

 <!--